Applications & plugins that support the Fountain format.

 An Android app for rehearsing scripts that can import and export Fountain files.
 Available on the Google Play Store.

-A Fountain extension for MediaWiki.
-It parses screenplay text written in Fountain inside of <fountain></fountain>
+Fountain extension for MediaWiki.
+It parses screenplay text written in Fountain inside of <fountain></fountain> tags and styles it to look like a Screenplay.

 An F# Fountain parsing library, available on github.